A Comprehensive Guide to CAN IDS Data & Introduction of the ROAD Dataset: Previous Datasets

-\begin{description} \item[Attacks] --- Simulated.
+\begin{description} \item[Data] -- Synthetic signals (no ``raw'' binaries, translated time series). \item[Attacks] --- Simulated.
 Includes the following attack types: fabrication targeted ID (flooding delivery), suspension, and masquerade.
 Includes one capture of each attack, each containing a hundred 2--4s attack intervals.
-Each simulated intrusion signal is labeled. \item[Benefits] --- This is the sole signal-based dataset, which is a particularly impactful contribution since the encodings of signals into most vehicles' CAN data are unknown.
+Each simulated intrusion signal is labeled. \item[Benefits] --- This is the only signal-based dataset (other than ROAD) which particularly important contribution since the encodings of signals into most vehicles' CAN data are unknown.
 It is clear from the treatment in the paper that Hanselmann et al. have true expertise in CAN protocol and data.
-This dataset contains the most nuanced masquerade attacks (e.g., signal values slowly drifting from a real to a target value, or replayed from normal traffic) currently available (including our dataset).
-Further, this is the only dataset (other than ours) that contains attacks targeting a single signal, rather than the full 64-bit data field.
+This dataset contains the most nuanced masquerade attacks (e.g., signal values slowly drifting from a real to a target value, or replayed from normal traffic) currently available (including ROAD).
+Further, this is the only dataset (other than ROAD) that contains attacks targeting a single signal, rather than the full 64-bit data field.
 This allows for testing a very advanced, signal-based IDS. \item[Drawbacks] --- Synthetic data is clearly an imperfect proxy for real data; Hanselmann et al. train and test their IDS on the synthetic and real data, and remark that the former is ``somewhat `cleaner' than in the real case.''
 As a separate issue, simulated attacks are inherently problematic since their effect on a vehicle cannot be verified.
-Additionally, authors claim that all ambient data should be used for training but do not provide any additional ambient data for testing; thus, it would would difficult to test an IDS's false positive rate---an attribute of the utmost importance.
-Finally, since authors do not provide a version of the data with CAN signals packed into frames, many CAN detectors, which require CAN data in the usual format (time-stamped IDs with 64-bit data fields) could not use this data. \end{description}
+Additionally, the authors claim that all ambient data should be used for training but do not provide any additional ambient data for testing; thus, it would would difficult to test an IDS's false positive rate---an attribute of the utmost importance.
+Finally, since the authors do not provide a raw untranslated version of the data, many CAN detectors, which require CAN data in the usual format (time-stamped IDs with 64-bit data fields) could not use this data. \end{description}